 - Old Units – The older your heating and air conditioning units are, the less efficient they’re likely to be.
-While replacing a furnace unit or installing a new air conditioning unit can be very costly, it saves money on bills in the long run.
-In order to avoid having to do this and prolonging the life span of any unit or furnace, have it maintained regularly by Toronto heating and cooling professionals can help you save in the long run.
+While replacing a furnace unit or installing a new air conditioning unit can be very costly in Toronto, it saves money on bills in the long run.
+In order to avoid having to do this and prolonging the life span of any unit or furnace, having it maintained regularly by Toronto heating and cooling professionals can help you save in the long run.

-- Clogged Filters – Check the vents and filters and air conditioning units on your home for cleanliness.
+- Clogged Filters – Check the vents and filters and air conditioning units in your home for cleanliness.
 The chances are, you’ll find that they’ve been collecting dust and dirt which blocks airflow, making them less efficient and pushing up costs.
 For optimum performance, they should be cleaned or replaced regularly while furnace servicing/tune-ups.
-Switching a clogged up filter for a new clean one can save 5-15% on energy bills.
+Switching a clogged-up filter for a new clean one can save 5-15% on energy bills.

 - Insulation – Winter in Toronto can be very harsh, with temperatures dropping to sub-zero.
 Poor insulation means that valuable warm air can escape through the walls or windows, and it’s completely inefficient to spend time and money heating the air in your home only to let it slip out.
 Fill any cracks or other air leaks with caulk or weather stripping to keep the air in and maintain the temperature more easily.
 If you’re not sure how to go about this yourself, you can have your home audited to check the insulation.
 In the summer, the sun can come beating through windows, heating up your home even when you have the air conditioning running.
 Use blinds or shades to block it out and stop unnecessary heat from coming in.